 Nobody likes to wait.
 We want what we want, and we want it now.
 More than ever before, it’s important for our websites to be fast and responsive.
 They should load quickly, provide a great user experience, and look good.

 With WordPress, it’s easy to put together a site that looks amazing but is unbearably slow; and it’s easy to put together a site that’s hideous but snappy.
 How do we get both looks and speed?
 WordPress, like most content management systems, is like an expensive car.
 It works great.
 It will treat you well.
 But, you have to do your part to maintain it and keep it at peak performance.

 Use images responsibly

 Pictures can breathe life into your posts.
 They break up blocks of text and add a bit of visual excitement.
 As the old saying goes, “a picture is worth a thousand words.”

 Unfortunately, they can also slow down a WordPress site.
 This isn’t unique to WordPress.
 Anything a web browser displays has to be transferred from a server (web host) and understood by a client (computer).
 It doesn’t matter if you’re using Drupal, Joomla, Magento, or even hand coded HTML.
 Everything has a performance cost.

 Every picture in your post must be downloaded onto your visitors’ computers.
-Usually this takes a matter of milliseconds – barely enough time for anyone to notice on a properly optimized properly.
+Usually this takes a matter of milliseconds – barely enough time for anyone to notice on a properly optimized page.